raffraffraff/oci-k3s/README.md

     path: ./apps/production
 ```

+# Availability
-# Redundancy / Availability / Backup / Restore
+## Server Backup / Restore
-This cluster has a single server.
-If we lose that, it's game over.
-The official k3s [documentation](https://docs.k3s.io/datastore/backup-restore) makes it sound simple - back up the server token and db directory, and restore them afterwards!
-But it's not quite that simple.
-Here's a more fool-proof [backup/restore process](https://github.com/gilesknap/k3s-minecraft/blob/main/useful/deployed/backup-sqlite/README.md) which we can summarize as follows...
+This cluster has a single server, and if you lose that, it's game over.
+So it makes sense to back it up, and restore to a new server in the event of a failure.
+The official k3s [documentation](https://docs.k3s.io/datastore/backup-restore) makes it sound like a simple affair (back up the server token and db directory, and restore them afterwards) but it's not.
+A more detailed [backup/restore process](https://github.com/gilesknap/k3s-minecraft/blob/main/useful/deployed/backup-sqlite/README.md) can be summarize as follows...

-## Backing up the server:
+### Backing up the server:
 * `systemctl stop k3s`
 * Back up `/var/lib/rancher/k3s/server` directory
 * Back up `/etc/systemd/system/k3s.service`
 * Back up `/etc/rancher/k3s/config.yaml`
 * `systemctl start k3s`

-## Restoring the server:
+### Restoring the server:
 * `systemctl stop k3s`
 * `rm -rf /var/lib/rancher/k3s/server`
 * Restore `/var/lib/rancher/k3s/server` directory